tree-in-forest/disadv68/README.md

 - Fixed screw hole sizes for M3 screws and "threaded brass insert" ([AliExpress](https://www.aliexpress.com/item/1005004870993068.htm)).
     ![nut](pictures/screw_insert.png)

-- Original Kinesis (advantage series) keycaps are from ABS and very expensive (50EUR + shipping).
+- Original [Kinesis Contoured](https://deskthority.net/wiki/Kinesis_Contoured) keycaps are from ABS and are very expensive (50EUR + shipping).
   *Solution* (use OEM and DSA keycaps).
-Due to different naming conventions for numbering rows, we will define them as:
+Due to different naming conventions for numbering rows, we will define them as
     ![1u](pictures/1u_keycaps.png)

   Here is a list of which keycaps you will need (ABS for < 10EUR, PBT < 20EUR):